 There is a range of support options available for families, employees and residents.

 Our Employee Assistance Program (Access EAP) is available to support our employees with confidential counselling.
 To arrange counselling, please contact AccessEAP on 1800 818 728.
 You can also download your AccessMyEAP app to access a range of benefits to support your wellbeing.

 Older Person’s Advocacy Network (OPAN) has a range of resources available to support you, please visit their website for more information.
 OPAN offers a free, confidential and independent service to our residents and families.
 You can contact OPAN on 1800 700 600 seven days a week.

 The Department of Health also has a range of COVID-19 aged care grief and trauma support for those living, working and caring in the aged care sector, who have been impacted by COVID-19.
 Visit their website for more information – COVID-19 aged care grief and trauma support services

 My loved one’s Home isn’t in outbreak.
 What infection prevention and control measures do you have in place in your Homes to help ensure the Home stays safe?

 Our priority is for the health, safety and wellbeing of our residents and our people working in our Residential Aged Care Homes.
 Regis has well established infection prevention and control measures in place to help make our Homes the safest possible place for our residents and employees.
 This includes:

 - In line with the Australian Government’s mandate, all our employees working in residential aged care who are eligible for the COVID-19 vaccine have had both doses of the COVID-19 vaccination.

-- We are currently in the process of rolling out a COVID-19 booster program for residents and employees across all of our Homes
+- We have also rolled out a COVID-19 booster program for residents and employees across all of our Homes

 - Our employees also wear appropriate Personal Protective Equipment (PPE) while working in our Homes.
 This may include a face mask, N95 face mask, face shield dependent on community transmission, or full PPE if an outbreak occurs.